CodeX-Academy-Official/badges/languages/html1.md

 # HTML Apprentice 1

-A developer who can code independently and build simple and well-styled websites.
+A developer who can code independently and build simple and well-structured websites.

 ## Master the following skills: